DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-02 VFX Meeting.md

 - Wild and erratic motion can be used to convey to volatility and power of something.
 That one fire spell from Hogwarts Legacy looked cool because the trail was really wild

+- Any spell that has a duration should have a VFX for the duration of that spell.

 # Art Style of VFX

 - It's all magic